pablode/gatling/README.md

 ### Outlook

-The general idea is to follow Manuka's _Shade-before-Hit_ architecture with GPU-based dicing and shading in the preprocessor.
-Additionally to that, a texture caching system with support for mip-mapping, compression and tiling is central.
-Bidirectional path tracing is yet another major goal.
+The general idea is to follow Manuka's _Shade-before-Hit_ architecture with CPU dicing and GPU vertex pre-shading.
+Universal Scene Description (USD) will be the input format.
+A texture caching system with support for mip-mapping, compression and tiling is another major goal.
 [More...](https://github.com/pablode/gatling/projects)

 ### Further Reading